 |---|---|---|---|

 The Apple 44pt guideline lands very close to 9mm on a 3× retina device.
-It becomes inadequate on lower-density displays not because the point count is wrong but because the physical translation falls short — 44pt on a 1× 72 PPI display is only 15.6mm, which is fine, but 44pt on a hypothetical 1× 300 PPI display would be only 3.7mm, which is not.
+It turns into inadequate on lower-density shows no longer due to the fact the point rely is incorrect but because the physical translation falls quick — 44pt on a 1× 72 PPI show is most effective 15.6mm, that is satisfactory, but 44pt on a hypothetical 1× 300 PPI display could be most effective 3.7mm, which is not.

-For Industry 5.0 physical UI design, always specify minimum touch target dimensions in millimeters — not pixels, not points.
-The millimeter is the only unit that survives translation across display technologies without losing its physical meaning.
+For industry 5.0 physical UI layout, continually specify minimum touch target dimensions in millimeters — not pixels, now not points.
+The millimeter is the simplest unit that survives translation throughout display technologies without dropping its bodily which means.

 | PPI | Pixel Pitch (µm) | 1 px (mm) | 8 px (mm) | 44 px (mm) | 48 px (mm) |